 - The Southern Africa Innovation Support Programme (SAIS) promotes economic growth and poverty reduction.
 The programme provides information about local markets for Team Finland actors.
 Botswana, South Africa, Namibia, Zambia and Tanzania.
 Finland's funding will be EUR 8.7 million for Phase II in the years from 2017 to 2021.

 - Building Trade Capacity through Customs Modernization in the East and Southern Africa Region supports the participation of countries in the region in international trade.
 24 participating countries.
 EUR 3 million.
 Implemented by the World Customs Organization (WCO) 2016–2018.

 - Supporting economic integration and promoting enhanced trade through funding the TradeMark East Africa (TMEA).
 The project is implemented by Trade Mark East Africa (TMEA), which is a non-profit company, Finland's support for the project in 2017–2020 totals EUR 9.8 million.

 - Finland supports the strengthening of the Intergovernmental Authority on Development (IGAD).
 The organisation’s aim is to promote peace and development in the region.
-Finland's support for the project in 2016-2018 totals EUR 1.5 million.
+Finland's support for the project in 2019–2020 totals 1 million.